roberto-mardeni/vsonline/vs-online/quickstarts/vs.md

 ms.date: 09/20/2019
 ---

-# Visual Studio Online Visual Studio Quickstart
+# Visual Studio Online in Visual Studio Quickstart

-- Link to VSO Private Preview signup page
+Visual Studio's support for Visual Studio Online is currently in Private Preview.

+If you'd like to access to the Private Preview, please [sign up](https://aka.ms/vsfutures-signup).